telerik/maui-docs/controls/autocomplete/tokens-support.md

 The Tokens Support feature exposes the following properties:

-* `DisplayMode`(`Telerik.Maui.Controls.AutoCompleteDisplayMode`)&mdash;Determines whether a single or multiple selection is enabled.
+* `DisplayMode`(`Telerik.Maui.Controls.AutoCompleteDisplayMode`)&mdash;Determines whether a single or multiple items are picked from the suggestion view.
 The default DisplayMode is `Plain`, for multiple selection you would need to set it to `Tokens`.
 * `ShowMoreItems`(`bool`)&mdash;Defines the visibility of the view that is used to represents more items.
 When `ShowMoreItems` is set to `true` and `ShowMoreTemplate` is set, the RadAutoComplete hides the tokens that are not on the first line and will show the hidden count.
 By default `ShowMoreItems` is `true`.
 If you want to hide the hidden count you should set the `ShowMoreItems` to `false`.
 * `ShowMoreTemplate`(`DataTemplate`)&mdash;Defines the template used to create show more view.